Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Revelation 22:5

-The first tribe listed in the encampment, and dispatch was the tribe of Judah, which in Hebrew means "praise" or thanksgiving."
+The first tribe listed in the encampment and dispatch was the tribe of Judah, which in Hebrew means "praise" or thanksgiving."
 When Jacob was old and dying, He prophesied over each son.
-The following was the word he had for Judah,
+The following was the word he gave to Judah.

 . . . your hand will be upon the neck of your enemy" paraphrase: Praise will be the hand upon the neck of your enemy.